Magento Or Shopify? Which Should You Choose?Featured

 A typical Magento developer charges out at £50 per hour in the UK.
-That makes the continual patching and bug fixing an expensive business.
-Never mind the hours spent on setup and configuration the continual development means that an average Magento installation will set you back around £10,000.
+That makes the regular patching and bug fixing an expensive business.
+Never mind the hours spent on setup and configuration the constant development means that an average Magento installation will set you back around £10,000.

 That's a lot of money to sink into a software development program that might not make it's investment back for many months.

-By contrast the “Pro” plan from Shopify at $79 per month means you can run for several years without even coming close to that sort of outlay.
-Oh I forgot to mention that you'll also need to pay around £80 per month in hosting costs to run a Magento site.
+By contrast, the “Pro” plan from Shopify at $79 per month means you can run for several years without even coming close to that sort of outlay.
+Oh, I forgot to mention that you'll also need to pay around £80 per month for hosting costs to run a Magento site.

 It does not make financial sense to invest in Magento when there are so many other alternatives that are continually improving.
 Secure hosting, scaleable hosting technology, fixed monthly costs and the benefit of knowing that you are using a tried, proven and tested solution in the user experience field.